70% of students finish within

 Traditional defenses—such as firewalls, security protocols, and encryption—sometimes fail to stop attackers determined to access and compromise data.
 This course provides the fundamental skills to handle and respond to computer security incidents in an information system.
 The course addresses various underlying principles and techniques for detecting and responding to current and emerging computer security threats.
 Students learn how to leverage intelligence and threat detection techniques; analyze and interpret data; identify and address vulnerabilities; suggest preventative measures; effectively respond to and recover from incidents; and handle various types of incidents, risk assessment methodologies, and various laws and policies related to incident handling.
 This course prepares students for the CompTIA Cybersecurity Analyst (CySA+) certification exam.
 The following courses are prerequisites: Networks and Network and Security – Applications.

-Ethics in Technology examines the ethical considerations of technology in each of four categories: privacy, accuracy, property, and access.
-The course presents a range of technologies and issues that challenge technologists in the field of information ethics.
-Students are introduced to a decision-making process as informed by ethical frameworks that outline key ethical considerations within the technologies presented.
-Students will study specific cases to help inform their professional responsibilities in how to navigate the important controversies in topics such as surveillance, social media, hacking, data manipulation, plagiarism and piracy, artificial intelligence, responsible innovation, and the digital divide.
+Ethics in Technology examines the ethical considerations of technology use in the 21st century and introduces students to a decision-making process informed by ethical frameworks.
+Students will study specific cases related to important topics such as surveillance, social media, hacking, data manipulation, plagiarism and piracy, artificial intelligence, responsible innovation, and the digital divide.
 This course has no prerequisites.

 Applied Probability and Statistics is designed to help students develop competence in the fundamental concepts of basic statistics including: introductory algebra and graphing; descriptive statistics; regression and correlation; and probability.
 Statistical data and probability are often used in everyday life, science, business, information technology, and educational settings to make informed decisions about the validity of studies and the effect of data on decisions.
 This course discusses what constitutes sound research design and how to appropriately model phenomena using statistical data.
 Additionally, the content covers simple probability calculations, based on events that occur in the business and IT industries.
 No prerequisites are required for this course.